azure-aws-cloud/PLMMicroServices/README.md

 ```
 # Kubernetes networking on Mac OS (IP address may change based on your network)
  Add the following line to the /etc/hosts (host.minikube.internal points to the ip address on your local mac)

  This can be obtained from mac by running command ifconfig and then getting the ip for bridge100, this ip is the host.minikube.internal

- replace the minikube_ip using the command minikube ip
+ Replace the minikube_ip using the command minikube ip

+ As a side note Docker desktop is not running on mac
 ```
 192.168.64.1    host.minikube.internal
 minikube_ip     macbook.local